10 listicle examples that will make you love the form

 Believe it or not, the University of Chicago has weighed in on the listicle as literary form in its quarterly magazine.
 According to the experts, listicles appeal to readers because they’re a compact way of sharing information in a predictable structure (the numbered list of subheadings).

-Listicles might have started out as a way for bloggers to collect Vampire Diaries screenshots, 90s kid memories, and student life hacks, but they have evolved into so much more.
-You can write a listicle about any subject which can be divided into bullet points.
+Listicles may have started out as a way for bloggers to collect Vampire Diaries screenshots, '90s kid memories, and student life hacks, but they have evolved into so much more.
+You can write a listicle about any subject that can be divided into bullet points.
 That’s… pretty much everything.
 And whoever your audience is, they probably enjoy reading listicles too.

 Today, you’ll find the listicle format in news stories, government websites, nonprofit campaigns, TikTok videos, theatre brochures, and even books.
-It’s become a valuable content marketing strategy, as well as a reliable source of engagement and social sharing.
-While many listicles are filled with fluff, they are also used to communicate incredibly serious content.
+It’s a valuable content marketing strategy, as well as a reliable source of engagement and social sharing.
+While many listicles are filled with fluff, others are used to communicate incredibly serious content.

 The real secret to a great listicle is that both content creators and consumers love them.
-They work for marketing and comms teams, and they work for audiences too.
+They work for marketing, comms, and content teams — and they work for your audience.

 Let’s break down exactly why.